Labels and Safe Food

 Your Eyes and Nose Are The Best Line of Defense

-Check food for foul odor, mold, or slim prior to purchasing and before using any food product.
+Check food for foul odors, mold, or slime prior to purchasing and before using any food product.
 Do not buy any foods that look or smell displeasing.

 Plan Your Trip to The Store